 Deeply saddened at the death of a favorite daughter, the local populace built the temple in her memory on the grounds of the Vong Nguyet palace.
 The well is still there to this day and the story is a familiar one to many Vietnamese, echoing down the ages as a story of love and power gone wrong.

-Due to the restoration during the Nguyen Dynasty, the decorative motifs on the statue are in the style of that Dynasty.
-Every year, during the traditional Lunar New Year festival of Hoa Lu, the Princess Phất Kim temple is also included as people come to worship and remember the story of the young princess, her deceitful husband and her loyal father.
+Due to the restorations of the Nguyen period, the decorative motifs on the statue are in the style of that Dynasty.
+Every year during the traditional Lunar New Year festival of Hoa Lu, the Princess Phất Kim is remembered as people come to worship and recount the story of the young princess, the deceitful husband and her overriding loyalty to her father and the nation.

 Travel Tips

 As the premier tourist attraction of Ninh Binh, it is not hard to get to and from Hoa Lu Ancient City.
-Once there, the Phat Kim Temple is only short distance away and an easy walk near the Le and Nhat Tru Pagodas.
+Once there, the Phat Kim Temple is only short distance away, an easy walk from the Dinh-Le and Nhat Tru Pagodas.

 As with most sites at Hoa Lu, entry to the Phất Kim Temple is free, as is parking.
 If you have a motorbike just go into the yard of the temple but during festival times you might be expected pay between 10000-20000VND per vehicle.